ralfspoeth/json/README.md

 # Modeling the Data

-## Modelling `Boolean` as Enum

-The two only instances of type `Boolean` are `true` and `false` in JSON notation; we model them as an enum because it is implicitly final and the behavior of its `equals` and `hashCode` methods comes without any surprises.

-    public enum JsonBoolean implements Element {
-        TRUE, FALSE
-    }

-## Modelling `null` as Singleton

-As with booleans we decided to implement the `null` as a singleton class.
-The singleton pattern goes like

-    final class Singleton {
-        static final Singleton INSTANCE = new Singleton();
-        private Singleton(){}
-    }

-and translates into

-    public final class JsonNull implements Element {
-        private JsonNull() {} // prevent instantiation
-        public static final JsonNull INSTANCE = new JsonNull(); }

-## Modelling `String` as Record of String

-There is strictly speaking no need to wrap JSON strings into records with a single component of type string.
-But in order to make JSON strings part of the sealed hierarchy we have to do so:
+## Differentiating between Aggregate and Basic Types

+In lieu with the JSON specification which differentiates between primitive and structured types, we differentiate between basic and aggregate types like so:

+    public sealed interface JsonValue permits Basic, Aggregate {...}
+    public sealed interface Basic extends JsonValue permits JsonBoolean, JsonNull, JsonNumber, JsonString {}
+    public sealed interace Aggregate extends JsonValue permits JsonArray, JsonObject {...}

+Naming primitive types "basic" and structured types "aggregates" has been a deliberate decision since the term primitive would collide with the notion of primitive types in the Java language.

+## Basic Types

+The implementation of the four basic types is straightforward as `record`s of the respective JSON basic types:

+    record JsonBoolean(boolean boolVal) {}
-    public record JsonString(String value) implements Element {}
+    record JsonNumber(BigDecimal numVal) {}

-This comes in handy once we deal with aggregate types like arrays of `Element` rather than arrays of `Element` &bigcup; `String` which we cannot express in Java.

-## Modelling `Number` as Record of `double`

-With the same reasoning we model numbers like this:

-    public record JsonNumber(double value) implements Element {}
+    record JsonNull() {}

-Note that JavaScript doesn't cater for differences between numerical data types &ndash; which is enormously limiting &ndash; and that we use the primitive Java type because `null` values are invalid.
+    record JsonString(String value){}

+Both `BigDecimal` and `String` record components will never be `null`.
+The `Basic` interface defines the generic method `T value();` which are implemented by all four basic types.

+## Aggregate Types

-## Modelling `Array` as Record of an Immutable `List`
+### Modelling `Array` as `record` of an Immutable `List`

 As with strings we need to wrap the array in some container - a final class or a record - plus we want to make sure the contents is immutable:

-    public record JsonArray(List<Element> elements) implements Element {
+    public record JsonArray(List<JsonValue> elements) implements JsonValue {
         public JsonArray {
             elements = List.copyOf(elements); // defensive copy
         }
     }

-The canonical constructor is overridden such that it uses a copy of the list provided; that method is clever enough _not_ to copy the list parameter if it can be sure that that parameter is already an immutable instance &ndash; most notably if it has been instantiated using `List.of(...)`.
+The canonical constructor is overridden such that it uses a copy of the list provided;
+that method is clever enough _not_ to copy the list parameter if it can be sure that that parameter is already an immutable instance &ndash; most notably if it has been instantiated using `List.of(...)`.
 This method also makes sure no actual `null` instance is passed in within the list of elements.
 (`JsonNull`s are acceptable of course.)

-## Modelling `Object` as Record of an Immutable `Map`
+### Modelling `Object` as `record` of an Immutable `Map`

 The same is true for `JsonObject`s.
-We model the properties or attributes or members as a map of `String`s (not `JsonString`s since this wouldn't add any value and is much easier to use by clients) to `Element`s:
+We model the properties or attributes or members as a map of `String`s (not `JsonString`s since this wouldn't add any value and is much easier to use by clients) to `JsonValue`s:

-    public record JsonObject(Map<String, Element> members) implements Element {
+    public record JsonObject(Map<String, JsonValue> members) implements JsonValue {
         public JsonObject {
             members = Map.copyOf(members); // defensive copy
         }